 - Social networking around books, writing, reading

-- Inspiration and encouragement for writers
+- Inspiration and encouragement for writers and artists

 - The writing life

 - Topics/themes from your book.
 For example, if a major theme of your book is mental illness, you could write a post about innovations in treatment, or a post that raises awareness of a specific mental illness.

 What your guest post should not be:

 A guest post is not an opportunity for blatant self-promotion.
 If you offer helpful and interesting information in your post, readers will want to learn more about you.
 But the post itself shouldn’t be “the story of why I’m the greatest thing since the Internet.”
 If your post includes a personal story, make sure it has practical and meaningful takeaways that a reader will appreciate.

 - Short paragraphs, succinct sentences, and a upbeat touch will work better than long winded and heavy prose.